nirmalc/es-termstat/README.md

 - sortByDF ( sorts by Document Frequency if this param is true)
 - field ( name of field to sort)

-This supports multiple indices in same request , but response will look bit wierder as it combines high frequncy terms from both indices
+This supports multiple indices in the same request, but the response will look bit weirder as it combines high-frequency terms from both indices